-The intention of this blog is to shed light on the music in the margins – those lost or simply obscure records which, through no fault of their own, have somehow faded into the background.
-Every record written about here was the personal choice of the individual writers.
+The original intention of this blog was to shed light on the music in the margins – those lost or simply obscure records which, through no fault of their own, have somehow faded into the background.
+Since then, our remit has expanded somewhat to include the joys and perils of record collecting and the ebb and flow of the music industry.

 WE ARE NOT JOURNALISTS